rnkvogel/Millicast-Publisher-Player/README.md

 Once you have created a Millicast account you will need to create a live stream token.

-In your Millicast portal(+) Add a new token M Make sure to select Use ANY name for this set up!!!!!!
+In your Millicast portal(+) Add a new token and Make sure to select Use ANY name * for this set up!!!!!!
 Security options can be set up with this example using the Millicast API.
 Download the files.
 Open these files with a text editor.

 Open the JS/Publisher.js file.